trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 - Merge the proxy and contract storage into `ProxyStorage&ContractStorage` type definition.
 Fetching the contracts is appending the storage of the underlying contract to the proxy storage
 - the call to exposed entrypoint is altered.
 As all is generic, now on the proxy side there are only `await c.methods.callContract("my_entrypoint_name",my_packed_payload_bytes).send()` calls

-Lets' run the frontend locally
+4. Run the frontend locally

 ```bash
 cd app
 yarn dev
 ```

-You can do all the same actions as before through the proxy.
+5. Do all the same actions as before through the proxy.

 1. Login
 1. Refresh the contract list